jumokeomoshebi3/Kern-Serve/README.md

 ### Insert into the kernel

-Then, insert the module into the kernel.
+Then, (still within the directory where you made the module) insert the module into the kernel.

 ```bash
 insmod ./kern-serve.ko